Polynomial-B/synth-app-frontend/README.md

 Warping under 5 divisions per octave: Perhaps a better way to do this would have been to add logic that prevents the `for` loop from pushing numbers in that are above a certain frequency and still allow users to choose divisions of less than 5.

+### Challenges

 This project was a challenging endeavour as I built the app using libraries and features that I hadn't used before and, within the timeframe, I was unable to fully test edge cases.

-##### Bulma Conflict Issues

-Issues with Bulma and the select box, conflicting the z-index of the header.
-In the end I removed the bulma class `select` and opted to manually style it myself

 ##### Warp in Collection

-Navigating from Collection to a saved synth (Tinker) The Warp useState is set to '12' which doesn't account for if the number of divisions has been changed by the user.
+Navigating from Collection to a saved synth (Tinker) causes the Warp useState to revert to '12' which doesn't account for if the number of divisions has been changed by the user.
 If you were to create a Synth that had 5 divisions per octave, you can save it to your collection and it will play correctly, but the divisions amount will say that is it '12' and if you click 'Warp' then it will revert the divisions back to '12'.
 This would be an easy fix, through updating the useState to the data received from the backend in the useEffect hook. ==This could be done by updating the useEffect state upon...==

-onTouchEnd

-On mobile devices the onTouchEnd
+##### Bulma Conflict Issues

+Issues with Bulma and the select box, conflicting the z-index of the header.
+In the end I removed the Bulma class `select` and opted to manually style it myself

 ## Key Learnings, Improvements & Future Features

 ### Key Learnings
+##### Django REST Framework
 This project helped me gain a better understanding of the Django REST Framework as it was my first time using it to create the backend to a project.
 Although I initially found it quite restrictive, I learned to appreciate the speed and efficiency at which you can create a backend with built-in authentication (e.g. using `IsAuthenticatedOrReadOnly`) and data validation (e.g. through use of the Serialisers).

+##### Unfamiliar JavaScript Libraries

 Another learning point from this project is that it can be time-consuming to work with unfamiliar libraries.
 Reading the Tone.js documentation and performing tests took time.
 It is a great tool that makes web audio manipulation much easier but I found that, due to the learning curve and lack of online resources, it was a longer process than it would have been if I'd chosen a more standard project.

+##### Different Uses of React Hooks

 I enjoyed building  with React, learning more about React hooks and new ways to dynamically change content.
 One small discovery was the use of `useEffect` to manipulate the `document.title`, to change the titlebar text.